 A new study shows that genetically engineered stem cells can be used as HIV-fighting cells.
 Researchers at UCLA were able to expand on previous research and demonstrated for the first time stem cells engineered to form immune cells that target HIV are effective in suppressing the virus in living tissues.

-Expanding on previous research providing proof-of-principle that human stem cells can be genetically engineered into HIV-fighting cells, a team of UCLA researchers has now demonstrated that these cells can actually attack HIV-infected cells in a living organism.
+Expanding on previous research providing proof-of-principle that human stem cells can be genetically engineered into HIV-fighting cells, a team of University of California, Los Angeles (UCLA) researchers has now demonstrated that these cells can actually attack HIV-infected cells in a living organism.

 The study, published April 12 in the journal PLoS Pathogens, demonstrates for the first time that engineering stem cells to form immune cells that target HIV is effective in suppressing the virus in living tissues in an animal model, said lead investigator Scott G. Kitchen, an assistant professor of medicine in the division of hematology and oncology at the David Geffen School of Medicine at UCLA and a member of the UCLA AIDS Institute.